 As kindergarteners begin to study the water cycle, those who live near an ocean may very well make a visit.
-But if your child's school is inland, or if the ocean waters nearby seem a little too rough, here’s a delightful way to bring some waves home…and build up those kindergarten science skills while you’re at it.
+But if your child's school is in an inland area, or if the ocean waters nearby seem a little too rough, here’s a delightful way to bring the ocean home…by making waves in a bottle!
+This project is a great way to build up those kindergarten observational skills and get your kid excited about science.

 What You Do:

-- Start by helping your kindergarten scientist to pour canola oil into your bottle until it’s about 1/3 full.
+- Start by helping your kindergarten scientist pour canola oil into your bottle until it’s about ⅔ full.

 - Help your child pour in enough water to fill the rest of the bottle.
 Add a few drops of food coloring, cap the bottle securely, and put the bottle on its side.